-How to set up a new cycling group
+How to set up and run a cycling group

-How to set up a new cycling group
+How to set up and run a cycling group

 You may enjoy cycling on your own but when you are riding with a group, the fun is shared plus you will benefit from the mutual support and encouragement of riding with like-minded people.

 Cycling groups come in many different shapes and sizes.
 The list below is not definitive - perhaps your own group fits into a category all of its own?